 The announced nuclear test by the DPRK on 9 October 2006 broke the eighth-year-long de facto moratorium and was against the letter and spirit of the Comprehensive Nuclear-Test-Ban Treaty.

-Central to the issue of the Day against Nuclear Tests is the Comprehensive Nuclear Test Ban Treaty which bans nuclear testing everywhere on planet — surface, atmosphere, underwater and underground.
-The Treaty takes on significance as it also aims to obstruct the development of nuclear weapons: both the initial development of nuclear weapons as well as their substantial improvement (H-bomb) necessitate real nuclear testing.
+The Comprehensive Nuclear Test Ban Treaty bans nuclear testing everywhere on the planet — surface, atmosphere, underwater and underground.
+The Treaty takes on significance as it also aims to obstruct the development of nuclear weapons: both the initial development of nuclear weapons as well as their substantial improvement (e.g. the advent of thermonuclear weapons) necessitate real nuclear testing.
 The CTBT makes it almost impossible for countries that do not yet have nuclear weapons to develop them.
 And it makes it almost impossible for countries that have nuclear weapons to develop new or more advanced weapons.
-It also helps prevent damage caused by nuclear testing to humans and the environment.
+It also helps prevent the damage caused by nuclear testing to humans and the environment.

 All 44 States specifically listed in the Treaty — those with nuclear technology capabilities at the time of the final Treaty negotiations in 1996 — must sign and ratify before the CTBT can enter into force.

-Of these, nine are still missing: China, DPRK, Egypt, India, Indonesia, Iran, Israel, Pakistan and the USA.
+Of these, eight are still missing: China, DPRK, Egypt, India, Iran, Israel, Pakistan and the USA.
 DPRK, India and Pakistan have yet to sign the CTBT.
-Otherwise, 182 countries have signed, of which 153 have ratified the Treaty (as of May 2010 including three of the nuclear weapon States: France, Russian Federation and the United Kingdom).
+Otherwise, as of July 2019, 184 countries have signed, of which 168 have ratified the Treaty.

 - Hydroacoustic: Eleven hydrophone stations “listen” for sound waves in the oceans.
 Sound waves from explosions can travel extremely far underwater.